club-finder-manoa/club-finder-manoa.github.io/index.md

 ## **Community Feedback**
 We asked 5 University of Hawaii students to give their impressions and feedback for the "Club Finder Manoa" application.
-To prevent any bias, we asked students who have not taken ICS 314 - Software Enginnering I, as they have experienced creating a similar project.
-Overall feedback was positive.
+To prevent any bias, we asked students who have not taken ICS 314 - Software Enginnering I, as they have experienced creating similar projects.
+Overall, feedback was positive.
 All users agreed that the core functionality of providing a centralized database for students to find information on all the RIOs (Registered Independent Organizations) available for them to join has been fully implemented.
 Club admin testers were fully satisfied with the ability to create and edit their club pages.

 Positive comments include:
 * UI is appealing/looks nice
 * Simple to understand and easy to use
 * Lots of search options
-* Easy to look up all the clubs, many of which users didnt know about
+* Easy to look up all the clubs, many of which users didn't know about

 Some possible improvements are:
 * A gallery of club pictures (events, general meetings, etc)